nathangreen2021/cloudmanagement-integrations/VMware/Snapshot_Cleanup/README.md

 6. Run the Command workflow and Check the Comments of the resulting workflow.
 7. If Sucessful this can be Schedualed on a regular basis to keep your Environment as Snapshot free as you wish.

+Policy Configuration:
+1. Create a policy to automatically set the Attribute value when new workloads are deployed on parts of your infrastructure.

 Notes:
 * If you have backup software which is snapshot based we do not recommend schedualing the workflow during your backup window.